-a.
-Material Events Disclosure - Due to the nature of some material events, the Finance Director or their designee, in conjunction with the County Executive Assistant has responsibility for material event disclosure defined specifically in the County's Continuing Disclosure Agreements and under SEC Rule 15c2-12.

-b.
-Ongoing Disclosure - The County will provide for routine, ongoing disclosure in accordance with SEC guidelines, specifically Rule 15(c}2-12.
+- a.
+Material Events Disclosure Due to the nature of some material events, the Deputy CFO, in conjunction with the Chief Operating Officer has responsibility for material event disclosure defined specifically in the County's Continuing Disclosure Agreements and under SEC Rule 15c2-12. - Ongoing Disclosure The County will provide for routine, ongoing disclosure in accordance with SEC guidelines, specifically Rule 15(c)2-12.
 The County's Comprehensive Annual Financial Report will serve as the primary disclosure vehicle.
-(See "Continuing Disclosure Policy").

-P. Arbitrage Liability Management - The County shall comply with all arbitrage rebate requirements as established by the Internal Revenue Service.
-The Finance Director or their designee shall establish a system of record-keeping and reporting to meet the arbitrage rebate compliance requirements of the tax code.
-The effort shall Include tracking project expenditures financed with bond proceeds, tracking investment earnings on bond proceeds, calculating rebate payments in accordance with tax law, and remitting any earnings to the federal government in a timely manner in order to preserve the tax-exempt status of the County's outstanding tax-exempt debt.
+(See "Continuing Disclosure Policy") - P. Arbitrage Liability Management The County shall comply with all arbitrage rebate requirements as established by the Internal Revenue Service.
+The Finance Department shall establish a system of record-keeping and reporting to meet the arbitrage rebate compliance requirements of the tax code.
+The effort shall include tracking project expenditures financed with bond proceeds, tracking investment earnings on bond proceeds, calculating rebate payments in accordance with tax law, and remitting any earnings to the federal government in a timely manner in order to preserve the tax-exempt status of the County's outstanding tax-exempt debt.